hucik14/rational-linkages/docs/source/tutorials/rational_pluecker_lines.rst

-.. _bennett_4r_screw_axes:
+.. _rational_pluecker_lines:

 Obtaining Rational Axes
 =======================

 This tutorial explains how to compute the Plücker coordinates (joint screw axes) for a Bennett 4R linkage with rational parameters using **SymPy**.
-This is a necessary prerequisite for recovering a motion curve as a rational curve.
+This is a necessary prerequisite for :ref:`recovering_rational_motion` as a rational curve.

 The Bennett linkage is a special overconstrained 4R mechanism that satisfies specific geometric conditions.
 To ensure compatibility with symbolic computation